 Even God began to " be print" after he ceased to be an experience and survive.
 The printing houses have been transformed into temples, into kingdoms of letters, this is our culture."
 Saint Justin Popovich

 “To be saved, we need to humiliated ourself.
 Because, if we force a pride person to go to Paradise, even there he will not find rest.
 Even there, he will not be satisfied and he will say: “ Why I'm not in the first place- class?”

 On the contrary, the humble soul is full of love and does not pursue primacy but it desires for all the good and is pleased with everything."

 - Why the orthodox monastics live outside of the world?
 Why they do not go out to the society to offer social work?

 - The orthodox monastics are like the lighthouse.
-The lighthouse does not always have to be on the rocks by the sea?
-Do you want them go and live into the city and be added to the rest street lights?
+The lighthouse has to be always on the rocks by the sea.
+Do you want them to go and live into the city and be added to the rest street lights?
 They can not become a lantern and be placed into the city's roadside.
 The orthodox monastic is like a remote lighthouse, that stands high on the rocks, directing the ships of this world with their flashes, and upon the open seas the ships are orientated in order to reach their destination, which is God.

 Saint Paisios of Mount Athos from the book:

 (translated from the greek publication)

 Prayer is doxology, thanksgiving and a petition towards God.